 How people are behaving once they reach your website

 If you are managing to drive a steady stream of visitors to your site, the next thing to investigate is what happens when they get there.
 Which pages are they landing on, how long do they spend on the page, what do they do next?
+Your analytics package will show you this information.
 If you're not getting them to move through the site in the way you intended, then that is something to work on.

 The number of leads

 An obvious metric - how many enquiries are coming in from your website?
 If it's not enough, in relation to the number of visits, you can look at optimising your site for more conversions.
 Test different calls to action and enquiry forms to see what works best.